pingcap/tiflow/engine/test/integration_tests/README.md

 ## Run engine integration tests

-1. Run `make engine_build` to generate engine related image for integration test.
+1. Run `make engine_image` to generate engine related image for integration test.
 2. Run `make engine_integration_test` to execute the integration tests.
 This command will

    1. Check that all required executables exist.